fperez/fperez.org-src/py4science/warts.rst

 little page to track this question.
 This is meant to serve both as a reminder to myself of these problems, and hopefully also as a list of ideas for new contributors to jump in and help in areas that genuinely require improvement.
-Please  `email me <Fernando.Perez@berkeley.edu>`_ with corrections, ideas for working on any of this, or your own favorite problem.
+Please `email me`_ with corrections, ideas for working on any of this, or your own favorite problem.

 Off the top of my head, here are a few of Python's "warts" for scientific work.
 Some of these are fixable, others are hurdles that only impact the beginning